-The STSC will actively manage and drive cohesion and consistency across all stress testing activities, including the execution of enterprise wide stress tests and enhancements to stress testing and data capability.
-The STSC is accountable to RMC.
-Stress test results and the propose mitigating actions will be recommended by RMC and RC of the Board for approval.
+The STWG will actively manage and drive cohesion and consistency across all stress testing activities, including the execution of enterprise wide stress tests and enhancements to stress testing and data capability.
+Stress test results and the propose mitigating actions will be recommended by RMM and RC of the Board for approval.